nataliiasolomchak21/moviegeek-booking/README.md

 ![Error page](documentation/readme_files/403-error-page.png)
 </details>

+Th error page for when a user tries to access a resource or perform an action for which they don't have permissions.

 <details><summary><b>500 Internal Server Error</b></summary>

 ![Error page](documentation/readme_files/500-error-page.png)
 </details>

+Th error page for when a user tries to access a resource or pageon a website that cannot be found.

 <details><summary><b>404 Page Not Found</b></summary>

 ![Error page](documentation/readme_files/404-error-page.png)
 </details>

+The error page for when there is a problem on the server's side.

 ### Features Left to Implement